An effective and affordable exoskeleton that reduces the risk of work-related back injuries

 - Optimized Support: Support force is optimized based on bending angle.
 Does not impede non-bending tasks

 - Modular: Can be worn with shoulderX and legX

-A recent study by researchers at U.C.
+A study by researchers at U.C.
 Berkeley and U.C.
 San Francisco showed an average 60% reduction in EMG muscle activities at four of the most injury-prone lower back muscle groups.
 Electrodes were placed over four erector spinae muscle groups on each of eight test subjects who were tested both while wearing and not wearing the backX.
 The chart shows the substantial decrease in four muscle groups’ activation while subjects were wearing the backX and stooping.
 TSE, in this figure, stands for Trunk Support Exoskeleton; an original technical name for backX.

 Numerous uses of backX at various sites

 backX is designed based on solid engineering foundations at the University of California, Berkeley and suitX with close attention to workers’ needs and feedback.
-The assistance and feedback from users during multiple field evaluations in construction sites, material handling and logistics settings, shipbuilding facilities, foundries, assembly lines, airport baggage handling sites, and other industries have translated into features that make both backX models suitable for a variety of work environments.
+The assistance and feedback from users during multiple field evaluations in construction sites, material handling and logistics settings, shipbuilding facilities, foundries, assembly lines, airport baggage handling sites, and other industries have translated into features that make the backX suitable for a variety of work environments.